Wenzhi-Ding/Wenzhi-Ding.github.io/README.md

 ## Manually adopt master's changes

 Update to 56fc0ecfdf81fff4d42c954d40397d4035a0f2f8.
 Not follow their most recent changes (only add email icon).
-If you want to use more icons, you can export your own fontello files.
+If you want to use more icons, you can export your own Fontello files.